algorithmiaio/dev-center/_posts/basics/2016-01-25-algorithm_basics.md

 Some algorithms build upon other algorithms to create a new service or tool.
 While this is a powerful way of leveraging the value of multiple algorithms and parallelizing work across the Algorithmia Cluster, such algorithms may incur additional usage costs.

 When calling into an algorithm that uses another algorithm internally, you may encounter an additional usage cost at the same 1cr/sec of execution time per core.
 Additionally, you may incur additional royalty costs if the associated algorithm also charges a royalty.
+If you are unsure, you can check if the algorithm you are using has the permission set to call into other algorithms as well as the usage history in your account profile.
+There you will be able to see all charges from algorithm calls.

-View your last 30-days of account usage on your account page.
+You can view your last 30-days of account usage on your account page.
 {: .notice-info}

 ## Permissions